ZhongUncle/mem_disk_speedtest_in_C/README.md

 But why I don't delete them in source code or `build.sh`?

-Because if deleting these generated files in source code or `build.sh`, the write speed will much less than before.
+Because if deleting these generated files in source code or `build.sh`, the write speed is only 400 MB/s, the read speed is also down.